 Economists increasingly debate whether monetary policy should be used to stabilize the financial system.
 It is widely recognized that central bankers may pursue aggressive policies to stabilize the financial system during downturns-i.e., enacting a "Fed Put" to cut borrowing costs.
-Critics worry that a Fed Put encourages excessive risk-taking and leverage, and so a Fed Put may backfire and increase the probability of financial crises by causing riskier behavior throughout the business cycle.
-Accordingly, some economists suggest that central banks should systematically "lean against the wind" ("LAW") in good times to counteract excessive risk-taking and mitigate overheating in the the financial sector.
-Proponents argue that raising the cost of intermediation in good times will decrease the probability of (extremely costly) financial crises.
-However, there are prevailing doubts that the benefits of LAW outweigh the costs, and LAW may even make crises worse: the economy may enter a worse downturn during a crisis because it started from a weaker position (Svensson, 2017).
+Critics worry that a Fed Put encourages excessive risk-taking and leverage ex-ante, and so a Fed Put may backfire, increasing the probability of financial crises by causing riskier behavior in good times.
+Accordingly, some economists suggest that central banks should "lean against the wind" ("LAW") in good times to counteract excessive risk-taking and mitigate overheating in the the financial sector.
+Proponents argue that systematically raising the cost of intermediation in good times will decrease the probability of (extremely costly) financial crises.
+There are prevailing doubts that the benefits of LAW outweigh the costs, and LAW may even make crises worse if the economy enters a crisis starting from a weaker position (Svensson, 2017).

-Core to this debate is whether the financial sector creates inefficiencies with aggregate consequences and whether monetary policy can address those inefficiencies.
-In other words, monetary policy should target financial conditions in addition to or independent of output gaps only if the financial sector creates externalities that affect the broader economy.
-The financial sector must be more than a source of shocks to the rest of the economy; it must be an inefficient source of shocks.
+Core to this debate is whether the financial sector creates inefficiencies with aggregate consequences that monetary policy can adequately address.
+Monetary policy should target financial conditions in addition to (or independent of) output gaps only if the financial sector creates externalities that affect the broader economy.
+In other words, to justify targeting financial stability in addition to output gaps, the financial sector must be more than a source of shocks to the rest of the economy; it must be an inefficient source of shocks.
 This raises several fundamental questions.
 How do monetary policy rules affect financial stability?
 Can monetary policy effectively correct financial-sector externalities?
-And are the benefits of targeting financial stability worth the costs of deviating from standard monetary policy objectives?
+Are the benefits of targeting financial stability worth the costs of deviating from standard monetary policy objectives?

-To answer these questions, we use a continuous-time stochastic general equilibrium model in which financial frictions endogenously create inefficient instability and systemic risk.
+To answer these questions, we use a continuous-time stochastic general equilibrium model in which financial frictions endogenously create inefficient instability and systemic risk, building on Brunnermeier and Sannikov (2014).
 Banks allocate resources to productive projects (banks invest in certain projects more efficiently than households can directly), but banks can issue only risk-free debt and not equity.
 As a result, banks invest more when they have more equity, and the economy's resources are allocated more efficiently when banks are well-capitalized.
 Limited equity issuance creates a distortion between the private and social values of bank equity, and so policies that improve financial stability can potentially increase household welfare.
-The model builds on Brunnermeier and Sannikov (2014), which demonstrates the inherent instability and pecuniary externalities caused by equity constraints.
 To this setting we add the model of monetary policy transmission from Drechsler et al. (2018) in which the nominal interest rate determines the liquidity premia on banks' investments.
-In this way, we can investigate the impact of interest rate policy on the amplification of shocks, nonlinear dynamics, and systemic risk, which are central features in the framework of Brunnermeier and Sannikov (2014).
+We investigate the impact of interest rate policy on the amplification of shocks, nonlinear dynamics, and systemic risk, which are central features of the framework in Brunnermeier and Sannikov (2014).
+Finally, we add nominal rigidities following the New Keynesian literature in order to analyze the welfare consequences of monetary policy rules that respond to the financial sector.